JoshFourie/qlogic-rs/README.md

 # qlogic-rs
-Quantum Logic for Personal Interest
+Quantum Logic for Personal Interest.
+Anything interesting in this library is, at the moment, contained in the linear_algebra module.